Pirate City Rollers

-Pirate City Rollers is a women's flat track roller derby league based in Auckland.
-Founded in 2006, the league is a member of the Women's Flat Track Derby Association (WFTDA).
+Pirate City Rollers was a women's flat track roller derby league based in Auckland.
+Founded in 2006, the league was a member of the Women's Flat Track Derby Association (WFTDA).

 History and organization

-Pirate City founded by Black Dahlia, who had previously played roller derby in the United States.
+Pirate City was founded by Black Dahlia, who had previously played roller derby in the United States.
 They formed in 2006, and claim to be the oldest roller derby league outside North America.
 In 2007, the Pirates played their first home season, and they bouted against Richter City Roller Derby in 2009, in New Zealand's first interleague bout, winning 174-88 in front of a crowd of 1,200 people.

 In October 2011, Pirate City became an apprentice member of the Women's Flat Track Derby Association, the first WFTDA Apprentice league in New Zealand.
 It graduated to full membership of the WFTDA in September 2013, the same year they were crowned the champions of the Derby Royale national tournament.

-Pirate City Rollers features three home teams, the Blackheart Bruisers, Dead Wreckoning and the Mascara Massacre.
-Pirate City's travel teams competing are the B team Broadside Brawlers, and the A team All Scars, who were formed in 2009.
+Pirate City Rollers featured three home teams, the Blackheart Bruisers, Dead Wreckoning and the Mascara Massacre.
+Pirate City's travel teams were the B team Broadside Brawlers, and the A team All Scars, who were formed in 2009.

+In May 2025, Pirate City Rollers merged with Auckland Roller Derby to form Volcanic City Rollers, as posted to Pirate City and Auckland's respective Instagram pages.

 WFTDA competition

 Pirate City first qualified for WFTDA Playoffs in 2017, as the tenth seed at the Division 2 Playoffs and Championships in Pittsburgh, United States.
 A narrow opening loss to Boston Roller Derby was followed by a 275-253 overtime loss to Bear City Roller Derby, ending Pirate City's weekend.

+Pirate City later qualified for the WFTDA Regional Champs in 2024, hosted by Adelaide Roller Derby in Wayville, South Australia.
+Pirate City entered at the sixth seed and won their first game against eleventh-seed Canberra Roller Derby League's Vice City Rollers but lost the second against Adelaide who sat at third seed.
+Their consolation game was against Sun State Roller Derby.